tebelorg/Tist/README.md

 # Set Up
 1. Upload the folders and files to your website root directory
-2. Setup /gist/index.php to your domain name and GitHub User ID
+2. Point /gist/index.php to your website URL and GitHub User ID

 Make sure /gist/.htaccess is uploaded to map friendly gist URLs